 19. Arveson Shrine.
-The property once known as the Arveson Shrine at 3540 W. Pikes Peak Ave. has been cleared of those trappings and has a new owner whose plans are not yet known.
+The property that was long known as the Arveson Shrine at 3540 W. Pikes Peak Ave. has been cleared of those trappings and has a new owner whose plans are not yet known.

-But both daughters had died by 2011, and the shrine fell into disrepair until it was finally sold in September 2016 and again in March 2017.
+But both daughters had died by 2011, and the shrine fell into disrepair.
+The property was finally sold in September 2016 and again in March 2017.
 It is now owned by a Cascade-based entity named Atlas Development LLC.

 20. In memoriam.
 Three prominent Westsiders...

 - Beverley B. “Bev” Disch, 91, a retired schoolteacher, eight-year president of the Old Colorado City Historical Society (OCCHS) and co-founder of the Pleasant Valley Swim Club.
 She died in October 2017.

 - Joel Beck, 70, a Vietnam War veteran, builder, retired operating engineer, 34-year blood donor and community volunteer.
 He died in February 2017.